joelbraga/auth0-rules-list/README.md

         .constant('rulesListCloseOthers', false);

 * `clientId`: The identifier for the application you've created.
 This can be found in the settings for your app on Auth0.
 * `domain`: The domain you have from your Auth0 account.
+This can be found in the settings for your app on Auth0.
 * `apiUrl`: The endpoint of the auth0 rules list server [Default: http://localhost:3000]
 * `rulesListCloseOthers`: Control whether expanding a application rules list will cause the others to close.